gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.9.0 - February 14, 2023 =
+* Improvement: Added 2FA management shortcode and WooCommerce account integration
+* Improvement: Improved performance when viewing 2FA settings on sites with many users
+* Improvement: Updated GeoIP database
+* Fix: Ensured Captcha and 2FA scripts load on WooCommerce when activated on a sub-site in multisite
+* Fix: Prevented reCAPTCHA logo from being obscured by some themes
+* Fix: Enabled wfls_registration_blocked_message filter support for WooCommerce integration

 = 7.8.2 - December 13, 2022 =
 * Fix: Releasing same changes as 7.8.1, due to wordpress.org error